Previous dayApril 14, 2026Next day

 3.3 km---✓ ReviewedUSGS →

-A magnitude 2.7 earthquake was recorded 49 km ENE of Denali National Park, Alaska on April 14, 2026 at 19:18 UTC.
+At 19:18 UTC on April 14, 2026, a magnitude 2.7 tremor occurred 49 km ENE of Denali National Park, Alaska.
 At a depth of just 3.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The epicenter is at 63.640°, -150.743°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14